phillipmugisa/B2B-Ecommerce-Platform/README.md

   - Supplier Account
   - Buyer Account
   - Support Account

--Dashboards: Depending on the user's account type, they have access to one of three dashboards for content management:
+- Dashboards: Depending on the user's account type, they have access to one of three dashboards for content management:
   - Supplier Dashboard
   - Buyer Dashboard
   - Support Dashboard

 - Payment Integration: Users can make payments and handle subscriptions seamlessly using various payment gateways.
 - Real-time Chat: Users can engage in real-time chat with the support team for assistance and inquiries.